 The HIPs brief recommends three additional enabling-environment elements of adolescent-friendly FP service provision.
-These are evaluated in the separate scorecard indicator, Enabling Social Environment.
+Two of these elements are evaluated in the separate Scorecard indicator, Enabling Social Environment.

 Policy outlines detailed strategy addressing two enabling social environment elements of the HIPs recommendations for adolescent-friendly contraceptive services.